- Ph.D., Applied Linguistics, University of Southern California

 Dana returned to UC Davis, her undergraduate alma mater, in 2008 after 18 years as Professor of English at California State University, Sacramento, where she directed the graduate MA TESOL Program and the ESL writing program.
 She has been living in Davis with her family since 1991.

 Dana has published many books and chapters in edited volumes.
 Her books include Writing in a Second Language (2013, Shanghai Foreign Language Education Press), Written Corrective Feedback in Second Language Acquisition and Writing (2012, Routledge, with John Bitchener);

 Teaching L2 Composition (3rd Ed.
 2014, Routledge) and Teaching Readers of English (2009, Routledge), both with John Hedgcock; Response

 to Student Writing (2003, Erlbaum); Treatment of Error in Second Language Student Writing (2nd Ed.
 2011, Michigan); and Teaching College Writing to Diverse Student Populations (2009, Michigan).
 Teaching Readers of English won the 2009 CATESOL David E. Eskey Award.
 Also recently published is her first student text, Language Power: Tutorials for Writers, published by Bedford St. Martin's (2014).

 focused extensively on response to student writing and on written corrective feedback in second

-Dana is the Teaching Issues Editor of the TESOL Quarterly and serves on the Editorial Boards of the Journal of Second Language Writing, Language Teaching Research, and New Zealand Studies in Applied Linguistics.
+Dana is the Editor in Chief of the newly launched Journal of Response to Writing and serves on the Editorial Boards of the Journal of Second Language Writing, Language Teaching Research, and New Zealand Studies in Applied Linguistics.
 She has served

 on the Board of Directors of CATESOL (California Teachers of English to Speakers of Other